• Skip to primary navigation

 • 150 grams vegan shredded cheese

-• 1 tablespoon black pepper corns you can use more or less based on your taste preference
+• 1 tbsp black pepper corns you can use more or less based on your taste preference

 • 3 litres water to cook the pasta

-• 2 tablespoon coarse sea salt to salt the pasta water
+• 2 tbsp coarse sea salt to salt the pasta water

 • 1 pinch salt if your vegan cheese is not salty enough